P-1884/kSWAP/README.md

 Located at kSWAP/caesar_external/data/AWS_config.json.
 This requires the Zooniverse project and workflow ID as well as the AWS url.

 ### AWS Queue
 The AWS queue, which retrieves real-time classification data, needs to be configured to run AWS SWAP.
-Instructions for doing this are [here](https://docs.google.com/document/d/1kFpuq2QxfeXJRy6cIiAQgYiYt2Z2lr_OB5hIKPG246Y/edit?usp=sharing) (Credit: Zooniverse)
+Instructions for doing this are [here](https://docs.google.com/document/d/1kFpuq2QxfeXJRy6cIiAQgYiYt2Z2lr_OB5hIKPG246Y/edit?usp=sharing) (Credit: Zooniverse).
+This will generate two keys, AMAZON_ACCESS_KEY_ID and AMAZON_SECRET_ACCESS_KEY which are used by this package.

 ### And Finally
-Once the above has been completed, run SWAP by uncommenting one of the functions in 'main' within examples/run.py.
+Once the above has been completed, run SWAP by uncommenting one of the functions in 'main' within examples/run.py.\
 While I hope this package is bug-free, if you find any please report them as Github Issues.